citp/privacy-policy-historical/s/sn/sna/snapsurveys.com.md

 We will only disclose your personal information in the circumstances described below.

-We may provide your personal information to companies that provide services to help us with our business activities such as shipping your order, assessing your credit score (where this is a condition of us entering into a contract with you) or offering customer service.
-These companies are authorised to use your personal information only as necessary to providethese services to us.
+We may provide your personal information to companies that provide services to help us with our business activities such as shipping your order, assessing your credit score, hosting your survey or offering customer service.
+These companies are authorised to use your personal information only as necessary to provide these services to us.

 We may disclose aggregated survey data to third parties for benchmarking purposes and to publish overall statistics.
 Any such information will not be correlated with data about individuals and it will not be possible to identify any individual from the aggregated results.